-As digital CMOS scales to dimensions in the 7-5 nm range, the cost increase per generation has outstripped the shrinkage factor, which defeats Moore's Law.
+As digital CMOS scales to dimensions in the 7-5 nm range, the cost increase per generation has outstripped the shrinkage factor, which defeats the benefits Moore's Law.
 The cost per unit area is increasing for each new generation.
 Secondly, the power consumption for massively scaled devices has become significant, which makes their usage in mobile devices unattractive.
 Beginning at about the 65nm node, passive power has often exceeded active power.
-Third, packaging technology has not proceeded apace with chip technology.
-Fourth, although not directly related to devices, EDA tools because of the increasing complexity of design rules, the scale of integration and the multiplying reliability checks required have made the cost and time to design and verify chips skyrocket.
-Fifth, interconnect technology continues to be a challenge, including contact resistance, as the impedance of chip-level interconnects scale in the wrong direction.
+Third, packaging technology has not proceeded at pace with chip technology.
+Fourth, although not directly related to devices, EDA tools - because of the increasing complexity of design rules, the scale of integration and the multiplying reliability checks required have made the cost and time to design and verify chips skyrocket.
+Fifth, interconnect technology continues to be a challenge, including contact resistance, as the impedance of chiplevel interconnects scale in the wrong direction.
 Sixth, yield at the wafer level will be low, raising the cost of the system.
-(The yield at the wafer level, of 636 1-cm dice on a 300mm wafer with an average individual yield of 99% is 0.17%.)
 These problems are multiplied at the wafer scale.
+And from a power and yield consideration, they are prohibitive.